Nigerian Civil War: France

 France led the way, internationally, for political support of Biafra.
 Portugal also sent weapons.
 These transactions were arranged through the "Biafran Historical Research Centre" in Paris.
 French-aligned Gabon and Ivory Coast recognised Biafra in May 1968.
 On 8 May 1968, De Gaulle personally contributed 30,000 francs to medicine purchases for the French Red Cross mission.
 Fairly widespread student-worker unrest diverted the government's attention only temporarily.
 The government declared an arms embargo but maintained arms shipments to Biafra under cover of humanitarian aid.
 In July the government redoubled its efforts to involve the public in a humanitarian approach to the conflict.
 Images of starving children and accusations of genocide filled French newspapers and television programs.
 Amidst this press blitz, on 31 July 1968, De Gaulle made an official statement in support of Biafra.
 Maurice Robert, head of Service de Documentation Extérieure et de Contre-Espionnage (SDECE, the French foreign intelligence service) African operations, wrote in 2004 that his agency supplied the press with details about the war and told them to use the word "genocide" in their reporting.

 France declared "Biafra Week" on 11–17 March 1969, centred on a 2-franc raffle held by the French Red Cross.
 Soon after, de Gaulle terminated arms shipments, then resigned on 27 April 1969.
-Interim president Alain Poher fired General Jacques Foccart, the lead coordinator of France's Africa policy.
+Interim president Alain Poher fired Foccart.
 Georges Pompidou re-hired Foccart and resumed support for Biafra, including cooperation with the South African secret service to import more weapons.